StareXTV/PC-Adjustments/README.md

 When you restart/start your computer you will be greeted with your **Motherboard Splashscreen**
 <img src="https://www.tonymacx86.com/attachments/camerazoom-20150316194843548-jpg.130619/" alt="Stuck on Gigabyte Startup Screen | tonymacx86.com" style="zoom:50%;" />

-**Enter your BIOS is, Pressing the DEL button OR F1, F2, F10, Esc, or in really older machines Ctrl+Alt+Esc or Ctrl+Alt+Delete**
+**Enter your BIOS, Pressing the DEL button OR F1, F2, F10, Esc, or in really older machines Ctrl+Alt+Esc or Ctrl+Alt+Delete**

 Make sure you have "CSM Support" (Stands for Compatibility Support Module) disabled * **Can improve booting times too**

 And then go inside the **Boot** section of your motherboard, there you'll see your USB thumb drive.

-**Make sure you select the "UEFI: USB Thumb drive name"** and not something like "P1: USB Thumb drive name" and begin installing Windows 10.
+Make sure you select the "UEFI: USB Thumb drive name" and not something like "P1: USB Thumb drive name" and begin installing Windows 10.

 **In the Windows 10 Installation, make sure you Delete the partition you want to install Windows on, recommended on an [SSD](https://www.youtube.com/watch?v=YQEjGKYXjw8) then "New" and let it work, proceed to install Windows 10 on this partition after it's done.**

 # After setting up Windows 10, Debloating & Programs